 All I knew was the name of the film and nothing more.
 A movie-buff friend in-the-know knew to look at IMDb for upcoming films, and found out much more information about the film.
 And WOW!
 It’s an American film.

 The movie is a ‘Romantic Comedy’ and they were looking for extras to play ‘tourists’ in some vineyard scenes in the Bordeaux area.
 I just had to apply.
 What did I have to lose?
-I’m a travel blogger and I have all the tourist kit I could need!
+I have all the tourist kit I could need!

 Draft a quality letter to be accepted as a film extra

 As a movie extra you have to be quite patient and cautious.
 You are not paid much, if at all, and if you want to participate you need to pay your own travel and housing expenses.
 This is fine if you have the time and spare cash.

 The information I received from the film crew said that the segments would be shot in Bordeaux.
 Fine.
 Being the organized traveler I am, I booked my flight to Bordeaux and found a hotel in town.
 I was looking forward to four days to explore Bordeaux when I wasn’t busy with the shoot.